TheHive-Project/TheHive4py/README.md

 ```

 ### Retrieve Specific Observables of a Case
 If you want to retrieve specific observables based on criteria, you can leverage TheHive's powerful query capabilities.
-You can refer to the official Query API documentation for more details.
+You can refer to the official [Query API][query-api-docs] documentation for more details.

 Here's an example of how to retrieve IP observables from a case: